 The clean sheet bonus: all defenders get it

 Let’s talk about the clean sheet bonus next.
 This is the main source for fantasy points for any defender.
-The CS bonus is 4 points in the Fantasy Premier League, meaning it’s as valuable as a goal for an attacker.
+The CS bonus is 4 points in the Fantasy Premier League defenders, meaning it’s as valuable as a goal for an attacker.

-The important thing here is that either all defenders get it or nobody will.
+The important thing here is that either all the best Premier League defenders get it or nobody will.
 The clean sheet is won or lost for the entire team.
-And now we can get to the point: a cheap centre-back gets often as many fantasy points as his expensive full-back teammate.
+And now we can get to the point: a cheap center-back gets often as many fantasy points as his expensive full-back teammate.

 Let’s say you pick 4x full-backs with 6,5M each making it a 26M purchase total.
-Had you chosen cheaper centre-backs, the price tag was only 4x 5,5M = 22M.
+Had you chosen cheaper center-backs, the price tag was only 4x 5,5M = 22M?